Danny Padilla (bodybuilder): Bodybuilding career

 After that AAU show, Padilla decided to compete in the International Federation of Bodybuilders (IFBB) instead.
 His first contest was the 1975 IFBB Mr. USA.
 It was held at the old Madison Square Garden in New York City.
 It was the first time that the 23-year-old had ever seen bodybuilders from the West Coast.
 They included Arnold Schwarzenegger, Franco Columbu, Robby Robinson and many others.
-To his great surprise, he not only won his lightweight division, but also took the overall title.
+To his surprise, he not only won his lightweight division, but also took the overall title.

 It was during that impressive first outing with the IFBB that Padilla first met Joe Weider.
 Weider introduced himself to the "kid from Rochester" backstage at the contest, telling Padilla that he had a great physique and that he could do very well in the sport.
 Weider also invited him to train in California.

 Padilla arrived in Los Angeles just in time to take part in the filming of Pumping Iron.
 He trained for three months to prepare to compete in the lightweight division in the upcoming Mr. Universe competition in South Africa for which he had qualified to compete based on his earlier Mr. USA win.

 Disaster struck in Pretoria.
 Just minutes before the Universe show was to begin, Padilla was told that he could not compete.
 The IFBB decided that they’d rather have two heavyweights represent the United States - Ken Waller and Mike Katz - and one middleweight, Robby Robinson.
 Their reasoning was that since Katz was retiring, they should let him try to win the Universe for the last time.
 Padilla quickly maneuvered to get a spot on Portugal’s team.
 He felt confident that he was in a position to win in the lightweight category and was determined to compete.
 After all of his pre-contest preparation, travel to South Africa and hours of participation in the filming of the movie, he would try to take home the title, even under Portugal’s flag.
 The IFBB would have none of this.
 Padilla was disqualified by them in order to avoid what they perceived as the “embarrassment” that his potential win for Portugal would cause the organization.